-Note 11 - Subsequent Events
+Note 12 - Subsequent Events (restated)

 The Company has evaluated subsequent events and transactions that occurred up to the date the unaudited condensed financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.
+Based upon this review, other than noted below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.